Your tooth gaps might be the perfect little quirk to give your smile extra personality, or they might be something you’ve always wanted to fix.

 Six Month Smiles

-Six Month Smiles braces utilize clear brackets and tooth-colored wires, making them one of the least noticeable types of braces available.
-Plus, due to the shorter treatment time, they tend to be less expensive than the options above, averaging between $3,500 and $5,000 for a six-month course of treatment.
+Their braces utilize clear brackets and tooth-colored wires, making them one of the least noticeable types of braces available.
+Plus, due to the shorter treatment time, they’re typically less expensive than other braces, averaging between $3,500 and $5,000.

 Regardless of your age or the type of braces you choose, braces can certainly cause some discomfort, especially as your teeth adjust to initial placement and periodic tightening.

-To minimize pain and reduce the risk of breaking a bracket, you’ll need to stay away from particularly hard or sticky foods (like chips, taffy or hard candy) and certain behaviors (like nail-biting and gum-chewing) for the duration of your treatment.
-It’s also important to maintain proper dental hygiene during treatment and use all appliances as instructed.
+To minimize pain and reduce the risk of breaking a bracket, you’ll need to stay away from particularly hard or sticky foods — like chips, taffy or hard candy — as well as habits like nail-biting and gum-chewing.
+It’s also important to maintain good oral hygiene and use all dental appliances as instructed.

 There’s no denying that braces are effective.
-But they can also be pricey and pretty visible, which might have you looking for other options.
-Some of the alternatives can be faster, cheaper, and/or more discreet.
+But they can also be time-consuming, expensive, and pretty noticeable, which might have you looking for other options.
+Some alternatives can be faster, cheaper, and more discreet.

-Invisalign: If you want the same teeth-moving power that braces offers but without all the metal, Invisalign is a great option.
-It’s effective in treating adult diastema, and can incorporate attachments to correct more complicated conditions.
-Invisalign provides a series of removable clear aligners that slowly shift your teeth into their new positions.
-Invisalign has shorter average treatment times (12–18 months) and they can be administered by a dentist, while braces require an orthodontist.
+If you want the same teeth-moving power that braces offer but without all the metal, clear aligners like Invisalign are a great option.
+With regular in-person supervision from a dentist and the ability to incorporate attachments, they’re an effective solution for adult diastema.
+These treatments use a series of removable clear aligners that slowly shift your teeth into their new positions.
+Invisalign and their competitors have shorter average treatment times (12–18 months) and they can be administered by a dentist, while braces require an orthodontist.

 And the best part of all: they’re practically invisible!
-Rarely will anyone be able to notice them on your teeth.
-In most cases, braces and Invisalign prices are fairly similar, so your clear aligner treatment will be around $3,000–$8,000.
+Rarely will anyone notice them on your teeth.
+In most cases, braces and Invisalign prices are fairly similar, so the cost of your Invisalign treatment will be around $3,000–$8,000.

-Home Teeth Aligners: Companies like SmileDirectClub and byte have taken Invisalign’s clear aligner model and made it more convenient.
+Companies like SmileDirectClub and Byte have taken Invisalign’s clear aligner model and made it more convenient.
 They use a remote team of licensed dentists to create and monitor aligner treatment plans.
 You’ll receive all of your aligners by mail and administer them entirely from home.

-Because home aligner treatment doesn’t involve office visits, it’s much cheaper, often between $1,800 and $2,000.
+Because home aligner treatment doesn’t involve office visits, it’s much cheaper, often around $1,800–$2,000.
 However, it can’t treat severe cases and most bite issues.
-But because they often treat milder conditions, they work faster, often delivering results in around 6 months.
-If you have a mild or moderate condition (like a diastema between two teeth), at-home aligners are a great option.
+But because they often treat milder conditions, they work faster, often delivering results in around six months.
+If you have a mild or moderate condition (like a space between two teeth), at-home aligners are a great option.

 Over the past several years, a bunch of home aligner companies have popped up.
 Take a look at our guide to the top 5 home aligner companies for our top picks.